Close Menu

 3D Printers for Engineering & Physics | $5,000

-Funding will be used to purchase two 3D printers for the engineering and physics building.
-3D printers, an essential tool for hands-on learning in higher education and STEM programs, will allow students to learn new, critical skills and gain a competitive edge in the workforce.
+Funding was used to purchase two 3D printers for the engineering & physics department.
+3D printers, an essential tool for hands-on learning in higher education and STEM programs, allow students to learn new, critical skills and gain a competitive edge in the workforce.

 Career Pathways Internship Grants | $3,000

-The Career Pathways program proposes to provide compensation for students to enable them to work in unpaid internships for small business and organizations.
+The Career Pathways program provided compensation for students to enable them to work in unpaid internships for small businesses and organizations.
 Unpaid internships provide essential, relevant work experience, but those opportunities present challenges for both students and potential employers.
 For many students, an unpaid internship isn’t feasible given their financial situation.
-Integrating an internship grant program would increase the number of internships that are available and financially viable for students to pursue, simultaneously supporting career outcomes and confronting barriers for diverse student populations, in particular.

 Cultivating Female Leaders in Ministry | $2,100